 Please remember to stay on trails, don't feed the birds or wildlife and follow these Mountain Manners to tread lightly.

-COVID-19 Alerts: Face coverings are required in Boulder County, including on open space trails and parks.
-Cover your nose and mouth when you can’t maintain 6 feet of distance from others; wear it around your neck or wrist when no one else is around.
-Please maintain more than 6 feet of physical distancing whenever possible.
-If you need to step off the trail to let someone pass, please try to step on a rock or a patch of dirt with no vegetation.
+COVID-19 Safety: Please maintain more than 6 feet of physical distancing whenever possible.
+It's recommended you pull up your face mask to cover your mouth and nose if you cannot maintain 6 feet of space while passing other hikers.
+If you need to step off the trail to let someone go by, please try to step on a rock or a patch of dirt with no vegetation.
 Visit OSMPTrails.org to see current trail alerts and info.

 There are some 24 ponds between these two preserves, which are located a half-mile apart in northeast Boulder.
 Lesser traveled than some of Boulder’s more mountainous hikes, these quieter sanctuaries are perfect for bird-watching, with swaying cottonwood trees, lush grasses and teeming wetlands.
 Sawhill Ponds even has strategically located bird blinds for viewers.
 And near the Walden Ponds parking area, a walkway at Cottonwood Marsh gives visitors an inside look at tree swallows in nest boxes.
 You may see osprey, Eastern screech owls, great horned owls, cormorants, bald eagles, bitterns and herons, wood ducks and Eastern kingbirds, among many other species — and this is the only known nesting spot for the least bittern in Colorado.